What is Data Theft? 13 Tips To Prevent Your Company From Losing Data

 We’ve already discussed the financial consequences of a data breach, so let’s now discuss the other impacts they have.

-Healthcare breaches can devastate patients’ lives in a number of ways.
+Healthcare breaches can devastate patients’ lives in several ways.

-Medical identity theft enables criminals to receive care under stolen identities, potentially corrupting victims’ medical records with incorrect blood types, allergies, or medical conditions.
+Criminals receive care under stolen identities, potentially corrupting victims’ medical records with incorrect blood types or allergies.

 These errors could lead to life-threatening medical mistakes.